 Enjoying One Last Year Of Good Times

 As a business owner, I haven’t been this bullish since 2007, when I got promoted to Vice President at my banking job.
 Of course a year later, shit hit the fan and I saw a 35% destruction to my net worth in a matter of months.
 If a downturn happens again, I’m better prepared because I’ve got far more passive income streams, a variety of defensive investments, and a much lower debt to equity ratio.

 If one can get a 10% return in stocks, a 4% return in bonds, and an un-levered 5% return in real estate without much volatility, I say that’s pretty easy money.
 If these return do come to fruition, perhaps I’ll finally be satisfied with a blended 2% – 3% guaranteed rate of return in retirement.

 If you haven’t done so already, run your investment portfolio through an investment analyzer to see what your latest exposure is to the market.
 Then carefully analyze your net worth composition and make sure you are comfortable with its construction.
 I wasn’t entirely comfortable about my net worth composition in 2017, but now I am for 2018.

-Update June 19, 2018: Volatility is back with Trump now talking about trade wars.
-The yield curve will be flat after two more rate hikes in 2018 as the long end still isn’t going up much, and coastal city real estate is slowing as expected.
+Update Nov 7, 2018: Volatility is back with Trump now talking about trade wars.
+Democrats take the House and the Republicans retain the Senate.
+The yield curve will be flat after two more rate hikes in 2019 as the long end still isn’t going up much, and coastal city real estate is slowing as expected.
 Real estate is also slowing as expected.
 Time to be more cautious all around.
 Build your cash hoard!